launchdarkly/api-client-dotnet/docs/FeatureFlagsApi.md

             var apiInstance = new FeatureFlagsApi();
-            var projectKey = projectKey_example;  // string | The project key, used to tie the flags together under one project so they can be managed together. var env = env_example;  // string | By default, each feature will include configurations for each environment.
+            var projectKey = projectKey_example;  // string | The project key, used to tie the flags together under one project so they can be managed together. var env = new List<string>(); // List<string> | By default, each feature will include configurations for each environment.
 You can filter environments with the env query parameter.
-For example, setting env=production will restrict the returned configurations to just your production environment. (optional) var summary = true;  // bool? | By default in api version >= 1, flags will _not_ include their list of prerequisites, targets or rules.
+For example, setting env=[\"production\"] will restrict the returned configurations to just your production environment. (optional) var summary = true;  // bool? | By default in api version >= 1, flags will _not_ include their list of prerequisites, targets or rules.
 Set summary=0 to include these fields for each flag returned. (optional) var archived = true;  // bool? | When set to 1, archived flags will be included in the list of flags returned.
-By default, archived flags are not included in the list of flags. (optional) var tag = tag_example;  // string | Filter by tag.
+By default, archived flags are not included in the list of flags. (optional) var limit = 8.14;  // decimal? | The number of objects to return.
+Defaults to -1, which returns everything. (optional) var number = true;  // bool? | Where to start in the list.
+This is for use with pagination.
+For example, an offset of 10 would skip the first 10 items and then return the next limit items. (optional) var filter = filter_example;  // string | A comma-separated list of filters.
+Each filter is of the form field:value. (optional) var sort = sort_example;  // string | A comma-separated list of fields to sort by.
+A field prefixed by a - will be sorted in descending order. (optional) var tag = tag_example;  // string | Filter by tag.
 A tag can be used to group flags across projects. (optional)

             try
             {
                 // Get a list of all features in the given project.
-                FeatureFlags result = apiInstance.GetFeatureFlags(projectKey, env, summary, archived, tag);
+                FeatureFlags result = apiInstance.GetFeatureFlags(projectKey, env, summary, archived, limit, number, filter, sort, tag);
                 Debug.WriteLine(result);
             }
             catch (Exception e)